mangrish/java-neo4j-client/README.md

 java-neo4j-client
 =================

+***Update: I will be reactivating this project due to some demand for those wanting a simple Java API.
+Next release will be early Jan '17***

-***NOTE: This project is no longer actively developed supported.
-I recommend users switch to [the official Neo4j driver](https://github.com/neo4j/neo4j-java-driver).***
+***NOTE: If you want a BOLT version of this project, I recommend you check out [the official Neo4j driver](https://github.com/neo4j/neo4j-java-driver).***

 A compact Neo4J Java API for connecting to non embedded instances.